KTH-Nek5000/NekDCTB/README.md

 ## Documentation
-The documentation and installation procedures can be found [here](./docs/index.md)
+The documentation and installation procedures can be found [here](./docs/index.md).
+Sphinx documentation can be found in the corresponding directory in root.